 Alternative Action 1

 Sole proprietors who decide to incorporate their business should seek advice from their lawyers and accountants on the way forward.
-They should inquire whether the lawyer is willing to become the corporation’s agent in the process (Hamilton; Nilsson, 2020).
+They should inquire whether the lawyer is willing to become the corporation’s agent in the process (Hamilton & Nilsson, 2020).
+No rationale.

 Advantages: An advantage of this is the birth of a corporation that is viewed as an independent entity by the law.
+You need two.

-Disadvantages: the disadvantage would be loss of business control power of the sole proprietor.
+Disadvantages: The disadvantage would be loss of business control power of the sole proprietor.
+You need two.

 Alternative Action 2

 Another alternative action would be to dissolve the business and start over as a corporation.
+No rationale.

 Advantages: This would give the company a chance to start over with the right structure and business assets already owned.
+You need two.

 Disadvantages: May result into loss of client base already established.
+You need two.

+Previous errors from CA2.

 Recommendations

 After incorporation, the business should be run like a true corporation.
+Rationale?
 All legal paperwork belonging to the previous business should be destroyed to seal loopholes that may be used by plaintiffs in case of lawsuits.
 More partners should be brought on board, assets and finances boosted and retained personnel retrained on how to handle the business as a corporation.
-(Hamilton; Nilsson, 2020).
+(Hamilton & Nilsson, 2020).-is this a second recommendation?
+Where is the advantage/disadvantage of “After incorporation, the business should be run like a true corporation”?

 References